 3. Pour the boiled kettle into a large saucepan and bring to the boil.
-Add the chopped asparagus spears and cook for 1 minute before adding the gnocchi and cooking for 2 minutes (check packet instructions).
+Add the chopped asparagus spears and cook for 2 minutes before adding the gnocchi and cooking for 2-3 mins (check packet instructions).
 Drain and pour back into the saucepan and stir in half of the pesto and the tomato halves.
-Serve immediately on a bed of watercress salad topped with a sprinkle of cheese, a good drizzle of olive oil and a crack of black pepper.
+Serve immediately on a bed of watercress topped with a sprinkle of cheese, a drizzle of olive oil and a crack of black pepper.

 If you’ve had a go at making my gnocchi or any of my other recipes, I’d love to hear about it @corrieheale firstname.lastname@example.org